 NCPeds accomplishes its work through collaborative partnership with a variety of health and medical organizations and child advocacy organizations.
-Its members lend their expertise in many ways including service on public and private boards, councils and planning groups.
+Its members lend their expertise in many ways including service on public and private boards, councils, committees, and planning groups.
 NCPeds is a leader in advocacy at the regional, state and federal level.
 Its principal office is located in the capital city of Raleigh, NC.

 On November 13, 1931, Wilburt C. Davison, a pediatrician, and first dean of the newly-opened Duke University Medical School, invited to Durham the 53 physicians in NC listed by the American Medical Association as being "interested" in pediatrics and restricting their practices largely to the care of children.
 Nineteen physicians attended.
 From this meeting emerged the North Carolina Pediatric Society and a total of 30 physicians were accepted into membership in 1931.

 Nationally, the American Academy of Pediatrics (AAP) was founded in 1930 and had a state organization in North Carolina as early as 1935.